10 Great Movie Narrators

 Big Fish (2003)

-Summary: A father and son struggle to mend their tumultuous relationship before the father’s death as the father refuses to tell his life story in any format other than the tall tales that he is famous for, much to the disdain of his son.
+Summary: A father and son struggle to mend their tumultuous relationship before the father’s death as the father refuses to tell his life story in any format other than his famous tall tales, much to the disdain of his son.